LucDemortier/LucDemortier.github.io/_posts/2016-07-26-PerformanceMetrics.md

 <div style="text-align: right"><a href="#TopOfPage">Back to Top</a></div>
 <a name="Posterior"></a>
 ### The posterior
-Armed with the prior probability, the conditional probability, and the model evidence, we can compute the posterior probability from Bayes' theorem.
+Armed with the prior probability, the likelihood, and the model evidence, we can compute the posterior probability from Bayes' theorem.
 There are four combinations of truth and label:

 - The **positive predictive value**, also known as **precision**: {% m %}{\rm ppv}\equiv p(\lambda_{1}\mid\ell_{1}) = \frac{p(\ell_{1}\mid\lambda_{1})\, \pi_{1}}{p_{1}} {% em %},